dnovaes/keydetection/README.md

 # NOTES

-- if you are going to run a node file and not use the electron app, you have to compile the binaries of the native modules using the code below
+- if you are going to run a node file and you are not using the electron app (index.js), compile the binaries of the native modules using the code below
 ```
 node-gyp configure
 node-gyp build
 ```

-if you change your resolution or the game resolution, you need to reconfigure the screen coordinates by clicking in the monitor button again.
+To change your resolution or the game resolution, you need to reconfigure the screen coordinates by clicking in the monitor button again.

 # Packaging and Compiling own version